AnggaR96s/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.